SeldonIO/seldon-core/examples/centralised-logging/README.md

 Here we will set up EFK (elasticsearch, fluentd/fluentbit, kibana) as a stack to gather logs from SeldonDeployments and make them searchable.

-This demo is aimed at minikube.
+This demo is aimed at KIND or minikube but can also work with a cloud provider.
+Uses helm v3.

 Alternatives are available and if you are running in cloud then you can consider a managed service from your cloud provider.